 While snorkeling, swimming, paddleboarding, and shelling are among the most popular activities, guests can also take advantage of amenities such as a basketball court and playground.
 The true stars of this beach, though, are the fish, birds, and turtles who make it home.
 Early summer visits may reward beachgoers with sightings of nesting loggerhead turtles.

 3. Barefoot Beach Preserve

-Visitors will see a diverse diversity of indigenous species (including turtles nesting among the sea oats) and vegetation in this 342-acre protected area, in addition to the dune-lined sandy shore.
+Visitors will see diverse indigenous species (including turtles nesting among the sea oats) and vegetation in this 342-acre protected area and the dune-lined sandy shore.
 Anglers will appreciate the abundant fishing in the nearby tidal streams and mangrove swamps.

 4. Tigertail Beach